-HSNi calculates its interim income tax provision in accordance with APB Opinion No. 28 and FASB Interpretation No. 18, "Accounting for Income Taxes in Interim Periods."
+HSNi calculates its interim income tax provision in accordance with current guidance pertaining to the accounting for income taxes in interim periods.
 At the end of each interim period, HSNi makes its best estimate of the annual expected effective tax rate and applies that rate to its ordinary year-to-date income or loss.
 The tax or benefit related to significant, unusual, or extraordinary items that will be separately reported or reported net of their related tax effect are individually computed and recognized in the interim period in which those items occur.